Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach

 Our work demonstrates that the fractional calculus approach offers a unifying mathematical framework that connects neutrino decoherence in turbulent matter with broader phenomena in statistical physics, including anomalous diffusion and viscoelastic relaxation.
-This perspective yields new insights into the interplay between spectral index, regularization scale, and decoherence efficiency, providing both fundamental understanding and practical tools for supernova neutrino simulations.
+This perspective yields new insights into the interplay between spectral index, renormalization scale, and decoherence efficiency, providing both fundamental understanding and practical tools for supernova neutrino simulations.

-In this work, we establish the complete mathematical formalism for the exact theory of neutrino decoherence in red turbulence.
+In this work, we establish the complete mathematical formalism for the exact theory of neutrino decoherence in turbulence with negative spectral indices ($\nu<0$).
 We provide a rigorous derivation of the master equation for the neutrino density matrix via an open quantum systems approach, obtaining the exact non-Markovian equation through the Nakajima--Zwanzig projection technique \cite{breuer2007theory}.
 Furthermore, we derive the exact solution for the electron neutrino survival probability in Laplace space.
-For red spectral turbulence, we develop a fractional calculus framework, yielding a fractional differential equation exactly solvable in terms of Mittag-Leffler functions.
+For negative spectral indices, we develop a fractional calculus framework, yielding a fractional differential equation exactly solvable in terms of Mittag-Leffler functions.
 This fractional formulation not only provides efficient computational methods but also uncovers profound mathematical links between neutrino flavor evolution and other physical systems characterized by power-law correlations and anomalous dynamics.

-This paper is organized as follows: Section \ref{sec:exact_solution} reviews the exact Laplace-space solution with small-scale regularization.
-Section \ref{sec:fractional_solution} develops the analytic solution via fractional calculus.
+This paper is organized as follows: Section \ref{sec:exact_solution} reviews the exact Laplace-space solution using an auxiliary short-time regulated representation of the kernel.
+Section \ref{sec:fractional_solution} develops the renormalized analytic solution via fractional calculus.
 Section \ref{sec:conclusion} summarizes our findings and outlines directions for future research.
 In a companion paper \cite{paperII}, we extend this analysis to include collective neutrino oscillations in turbulent environments.